C&R Design is a look into our design philosophy, principles and practice at Compliance & Risks.

 The development team is distributed around the globe and there isn't the luxury to sit down with the developer anymore.

-It started primarily for the development team, yet we realised there were more people we could reach; the sales team who are interested to know about good writing, the marketing team who need to dip into the components library and product managers looking for UX strategy information.
+It started primarily for the development team, yet we realised there were more people we could reach; the sales team who are interested to know about good writing, the marketing team who need to dip into the components library and

 There was a need to focus the design vision and promote the hard work the design team does.
 There are, of course, internalised principles we use and basic guidelines for the development team to follow.
 The issue at the time was that this knowledge was never centralised and accessible, and so C&R Design was born. 🎉